NCHS-Software-Engineering/Css-SlideCentral/README.md

      You can find this information from Dr. Miller.
 7. Run  `cd server` and `cd client` in each terminal respectively to change directory.
 8. Run `npm update` in the client terminal to update all dependencies.
 9. Once the installation is complete, run `node server.js` in the server and run `npm start` in the client to start the application.
+The app should open at http://localhost:3000

 ## Architecture Overview